Economics - Master of Science

-The unique feature of this specialization lies in its combination of environmental economics with findings from behavioral economics.
-The latter lies at the nexus between economics and psychology and goes beyond the traditional model of the homo economicus to open the way for a broader understanding of human behavior, for example by accounting for constraints on rationality and willpower, for the role of values and social norms, and innovative political instruments such as so-called “nudges”.
-At the same time, environmental economics offers important insights into the role and design of economic incentive tools in environmental policy (e.g. CO2 pricing) and into the correlation between economic growth, resource consumption and environmental quality.
+The unique feature of this specialization lies in its combination of Environmental Economics with findings from Behavioral Economics.
+The latter lies at the nexus between Economics and Psychology and goes beyond the traditional model of the homo economicus to pave the way for a broader understanding of human behavior, for example by accounting for constraints on rationality and willpower, for the role of values and social norms, and innovative political instruments such as so-called “nudges”.
+At the same time, Environmental Economics offers important insights into the role and design of economic incentive tools in environmental policy (e.g., CO2 pricing) and the correlation between economic growth, resource consumption and environmental quality.
 Of course, the transformation to sustainability also requires students to possess a solid understanding of our economic system.

 What career prospects does this degree offer me?

 Economists have a wide range of careers open to them.
-They are always in demand in fields which work in strategic development.
-In particular, these fields require their employees to possess in-depth knowledge of economic behavior and the ability to apply these principles to long-term forecasting.
-Employers include consulting, strategy or sustainability departments in companies and banks.
+They are always in demand in fields which require in-depth knowledge of economic behavior and any resultant long-term forecasting.
+Potential employers include consulting agencies, or strategy and sustainability departments in companies and banks.
 Economists are also sought-after in government ministries and other public institutions, as well as in research institutes and international organizations.
-Graduates in economics currently profit from the particularly promising employment market situation for economists.
+Graduates in economics are currently profiting from the particularly promising employment market situation for economists.

 Graduates in economics possess an advanced understanding of micro and macroeconomic processes.
-Whatever career path graduates choose depends on their analytical abilities, their individual interests and their specializations: some graduates choose to work for companies analyzing current market developments or developing new business strategies; others choose a career which enables them to better regulate economic life and increase sustainability.
+Whatever career path graduates choose depends on their analytical abilities, their individual interests and their specializations in their studies.
+Some graduates choose to work for companies analyzing current market conditions or developing new business strategies; others choose a career which enables them to better regulate economic life and increase sustainability.